 The “Yorkie” was developed in Yorkshire (England) during the heat of the cotton mill boom.
 Originally, they were used to track and hunt down pesty rats in these clothing mills.
 Don’t let their size fool you, they’re skilled hunting dogs!

-Today, they’ve become one of the most popular small dog breeds in the world.
+Today, they’ve become one of the most popular toy dog breeds in the world.
 The term “big things come in small packages” best describes the Yorkshire Terrier.
-Plus, they’re quite intelligent small dogs.
+Plus, they’re intelligent small dogs that thrive on human interaction.

 Highlights: Friendly, Obedient, Intelligent.